mikewild-wcl/ai-experiments/README.md

 A place to write simple unit tests for things like extensions, without needing to reference another project.

+### Utilities

+Includes some helper methods for use by other projects.

 ## Visual Studio templates